utopia-php/logger/README.md

 ![Total Downloads](https://img.shields.io/packagist/dt/utopia-php/logging.svg)
 [![Discord](https://img.shields.io/discord/564160730845151244)](https://appwrite.io/discord)

 Utopia Logging library is simple and lite library for logging information, such as errors or warnings.
-This library is aiming to be as simple and easy to learn and use.
+This library aims to be as simple and easy to learn and use as possible.
 This library is maintained by the [Appwrite team](https://appwrite.io).

-Although this library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project, it is completely **dependency-free** and can be used as standalone with any other PHP project or framework.
+Although the library was built for the [Utopia Framework](https://github.com/utopia-php/framework) project, it is completely independent, **dependency-free** and can be used with any other PHP project or framework.

 ## Getting Started